tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

 enp0s3 is the main interface in virtualbox.

-Now we have basic connetivty thats isolated in the container.
+Now we have basic connectivity thats isolated in the container.
 More complex networking is more interesting.
-Alot of the work is done in the shell now.
+A lot of the work is done in the shell now.

 Having containers communicate with each other can be done with a bridge in the host's namespace.
-Having a port available is done with iptables and port fowarding.
+Having a port available is done with iptables and port forwarding.
-I got alot of insight into setting this up from here. http://54.71.194.30:4017/articles/networking/
+I got a lot of insight into setting this up from here. http://54.71.194.30:4017/articles/networking/

 The next couple steps will be:
-    Setting up a bridge in the host network namespace Ataching the host side of the veth pair to the bridge Setting up routing and ip addresses
+    Setting up a bridge in the host network namespace Attaching the host side of the veth pair to the bridge Setting up routing and ip addresses
-    Configuring iptables to foward ports
+    Setting the containers default gateway to the bridge's IP Configuring iptables to forward ports

+The containers will all use their veth pair to communicate and the bridge will act as a router through rules in iptables.

 Setting up a bridge is the next step.
-Im using 172.16.0.0/24 for the examples
+I'm using 172.16.0.0/24 for the examples

 ``` bash
 brctl addbr br0